FAQ

 Where do I read the actual MRTA statute language?

 The MRTA is codified in New York Cannabis Law.
-The NYS Office of Cannabis Management publishes the framework summary at ocm.ny.gov.
+The NYS Office of Cannabis Management publishes a framework summary at cannabis.ny.gov.
 The full statutory text is on the NYS Senate and Assembly websites.

 The Alchemy Editors